ANISE: Assembly-based Neural Implicit Surface rEconstruction: Abstract

 \section{Abstract}

 We present ANISE, a method that reconstructs a 3D~shape from partial observations (images or sparse point clouds) using a part-aware neural implicit shape representation.
-It is formulated as an assembly of neural implicit functions, each representing a different shape part.
+The shape is formulated as an assembly of neural implicit functions, each representing a different part instance.
 In contrast to previous approaches, the prediction of this representation proceeds in a coarse-to-fine manner.
-Our network first predicts part transformations which are associated with part neural implicit functions conditioned on those transformations.
-The part implicit functions can then be combined into a single, coherent shape, enabling part-aware shape reconstructions from images and point clouds.
-Those reconstructions can be obtained in two ways: (i) by directly decoding combining the refined part implicit functions; or (ii) by using part latents to query similar parts in a part database and assembling them in a single shape.
+Our model first reconstructs a structural arrangement of the shape in the form of geometric transformations of its part instances.
+Conditioned on them, the model predicts part latent codes encoding their surface geometry.
+Reconstructions can be obtained in two ways: (i) by directly decoding the part latent codes to part implicit functions, then combining them into the final shape; or (ii) by using part latents to retrieve similar part instances in a part database and assembling them in a single shape.
 We demonstrate that, when performing reconstruction by decoding part representations into implicit functions, our method achieves state-of-the-art part-aware reconstruction results from both images and sparse point clouds.
-When reconstructing shapes by assembling parts queried from a dataset, our approach significantly outperforms traditional shape retrieval methods even when significantly restricting the size of the shape database.
+When reconstructing shapes by assembling parts retrieved from a dataset, our approach significantly outperforms traditional shape retrieval methods even when significantly restricting the database size.
 We present our results in well-known sparse point cloud reconstruction and single-view reconstruction benchmarks.